The four main components of RAISE Manchester: Connecting Communities are:

 South Commercial Street Extension

-A new roadway and bridge will provide egress south of the Northeast Delta Dental Stadium by continuing South Commercial Street and passing over the active rail line.
-This will not only provide an alternative route to Elm Street during rush hour traffic, it will also provide motorists, pedestrians and bicyclists a way to cross the rail line when a train is passing through.
+A new roadway and bridge located south of Delta Dental Stadium will continue South Commercial Street and pass over the active railroad line.
+This new roadway will provide an alternative route to Elm Street during rush hour traffic and it will also provide motorists, pedestrians and bicyclists a way to cross the rail line when a train is passing through.
+The South Commercial Street Extension provides an alternative access point for pedestrians, cyclists, and motorists attending events at Delta Dental Stadium and the Hilton Garden Inn.

 Benefits include:

-- Reconnect east and west sides of rail line south of Granite Street with above grade rail crossing
+- Reconnects east and west sides of rail line south of Granite Street with above-grade rail crossing

-- Multi-modal bridge for drivers, bicyclists, and pedestrians
+- Multi-modal bridge with accommodations for drivers, bicyclists, and pedestrians

-- Reduce traffic congestion on Granite Street, including the I-293 interchange, during peak hours
+- Reduces traffic congestion on Granite Street, including the I-293 interchange

-- Emergency response times for first responder access to south Millyard cut in half
+- Reduces emergency response times for first responder access to the south Millyard (SNHU, Delta Dental Stadium, Residences at Riverwalk)

 - Greater access to transportation options for traditionally underserved communities

-- Enhanced value of underutilized parcels (5.4 million square feet)
+- Enhances value of underutilized parcels (5.4 million square feet)

-- Cutting edge, nature-based stormwater infrastructure will be installed
+- Modern, nature-based stormwater infrastructure will be installed

 Benefits include: